rpc-scandinavia/kopano-web-client-night-theme/README.md

 # Development log

+## 2020-04-12
+The project has reached the stage that I would call beta, because it is useable.
+I identified the multi colour icons, fixed a small bug in "night-builder" so it iterates all "path" elements, and modifies the "fill" colour.
+I made almost everything at the next level, except some buttons.

 ## 2020-04-10
 Replaced the "night-builder.sh" script and the "Fix-Svg" app with one new C# app (night-builder), that contains the theme colours, and the ability to update multiple "fill" colours in the SVG images.
 The colour themes and SVG fill colour map is located in "night-builder - Themes.cs".